Making HED meaningful

 • Extensions have parent tag in the HED schema

-• Units provided where needed
+• Units provided where needed and allowed

 ✓ Semantics